Tunisian nationality law: Post-independence (1956–present)

 On 26 January 1956, Tunisia adopted a Nationality Code (Order 2/1956) and on 20 March 1956, gained its independence.
 The 1956 code provided that nationality was transmitted to a child through its father unless the father was unknown, had unknown nationality, or was stateless.
 Children who were born to a Tunisian mother had an option to acquire her nationality upon reaching majority.
 Upon marriage, a wife acquired nationality through her husband.
 Tunisia became a republic and promulgated a new constitution in 1959.
 It adopted a new law on Tunisian nationality on 28 February 1963 (Decrét-Loi 6/1963), which was converted in April (Loi No. 63-7) to the Tunisian Nationality Code.
 The 1963 Code allowed a child born in Tunisia to acquire nationality through either parent, but limited nationality for children born abroad to those with Tunisian fathers, unless the mother was Tunisian and the father was a foreigner.
-An administrative reform in 1971 (Loi No.71-12) established procedures for delivery of a certificate of naitonality; an amendment in 1975 (Loi 75–79) allowed dual nationality, unless foreign nationality was acquired after naturalization, in which case it could lead to loss of Tunisian nationality; and an amendment of 1984 (Law 84-84) made serving in the government or military of a foreign state grounds for denaturalization.
+An administrative reform in 1971 (Loi No.71-12) established procedures for delivery of a certificate of nationality; an amendment in 1975 (Loi 75–79) allowed dual nationality, unless foreign nationality was acquired after naturalization, in which case it could lead to loss of Tunisian nationality; and an amendment of 1984 (Law 84-84) made serving in the government or military of a foreign state grounds for denaturalization.

 The Nationality Code was amended again in 1993 (Loi 93–62) to allow a child born abroad to a Tunisian mother and foreign father to acquire nationality either by its own declaration at majority or by a joint declaration of its parents while in its minority.
 This provision was modified in 2002 (Loi 2002–4) to stipulate that if the father was absent, deceased or legally incapacitated, the declaration of the mother alone was sufficient to confer nationality to a child born abroad.
 In 1997, a new Tunisian Constitution established equality between men and women, but the nationality code retained discrimination in the procedures to acquire nationality.
 The amendment of 2010 (Loi 2010–55) eliminated discriminatory requirements in acquiring nationality after its effective date for children born to a Tunisian mother in the same way that they could from a Tunisian father.
 Bronwen Manby, an expert on African nationality law, has noted that jus soli provisions Tunisia still apply only to children who have a father and paternal grandfather also born in Tunisia and that Tunisian women cannot transmit their nationality to their husbands.
 Though Tunisia removed its reservations to the Convention on the Elimination of All Forms of Discrimination Against Women in 2014, Article 16 provides that if a marriage with a Tunisian husband is annulled the wife loses her nationality, regardless of whether she can repatriate to her former nationality or will become stateless.